 Get the most out of the Adaptive AUTOSAR platform.

-Adaptive software based on C++, running on a Linux-based POSIX OS, high-performance machines with multi-core processors, and a new AUTOSAR system architecture that is based on services: AUTOSAR Adaptive expands the AUTOSAR platform to meet the demands of the latest automotive trends.
-PREEvision helps you to get the most out of the Adaptive AUTOSAR platform and to expand your existing AUTOSAR systems and solutions with future-proof applications and ECUs.
+Adaptive software based on C++, running on a Linux-based POSIX OS, high-performance computers (HPC) with multi-core processors, and a new AUTOSAR system architecture that is based on services: AUTOSAR Adaptive expands the AUTOSAR platform to meet the demands of the latest automotive trends.
+PREEvision helps you to get the most out of the Adaptive AUTOSAR platform and to expand your existing AUTOSAR systems and solutions with future-proof applications and HPCs.

 The Use Case

 First of all, Adaptive AUTOSAR is an additional platform.
 AUTOSAR Adaptive will not replace AUTOSAR Classic.
 New solutions based on Adaptive AUTOSAR can be added to existing AUTOSAR Classic architectures.

 And mixed architectures will be the standard scenario to benefit from the strengths of both platforms: AUTOSAR Classic is optimized for the deeply embedded hard- and software of the classic automotive domains, AUTOSAR Adaptive offers the flexibility that, for example, car-to-car or car-to-x communication demands.

 The Adaptive AUTOSAR platform meets the demands for connectivity in car.

 One of the most significant differences to AUTOSAR Classic: AUTOSAR Adaptive tears down the separation between design time and execution time.

 Current automotive trends like autonomous driving or car-to-x services demand the flexibility that consumers know from their PC or smartphone:

 applications that can be installed to enhance the functionality of the system, and